mit-rss/intro_to_git/README.md

 ## GitHub

 All git-controlled projects in this class, including lab instructions and support software, will be available on GitHub, an online service for hosting git repositories.
 MIT has its own such hosting service (github.mit.edu), that is separate from github.com.
-While lab instructions may appear on github.com, you will be publishing work for this class on MIT's GitHub, so make sure you keep this difference in mind.
-Github.mit.edu and github.com are not linked so anything you publish on one will not appear in the other.
+While lab instructions may appear on github.com, you will be publishing work for this class on MIT's GitHub, so make sure you keep this difference in mind. github.mit.edu and github.com are not linked so anything you publish on one will not appear in the other.

 ## Submission